jonasc/texerr/README.md

 # TeXerr
-Run a LaTeX binary and filter the output to only show relevant information.
+Run a LaTeX binary and filter output for relevant information.

 ## About this program